-One of the largest studies of relationships ever has finally reported its findings.
+One of the largest studies of relationships ever had some fascinating findings findings.
 Conducted over a two-year period that encompassed 5,000 people of all relationship statuses, ages and sexual orientation, the research, funded by the Economic and Social Research Council, reveals some pretty interesting keys to keeping your relationship happy.

 Let's break it down for you.

 Once you're married the questions about when you're going to have a baby start.
 It's as if it's just the mandatory next step in this whole thing called life, and any mother will tell you it's the greatest thing in the entire world.
 However, couples that have chosen not to have kids feel most "satisfied" overall, and more valued by their partner.
 Although the study did find that the most miserable of the group are women who don't have a partner or child, and the happiest of everyone are mothers, this is about happiness in relationships.

 It might seem really insignificant, but when you thank someone, whether it's your partner or someone else, you're showing your appreciation.
 People like to feel appreciated.
 If you take two people with great manners and who make each other feel appreciated, you're looking at a relationship full of bliss.

 People like to know that they look good or have a talent for something.
 Complimenting people makes you feel good, and gives them an ego boost.
 Happy people make for happy relationships.

 4. Have some experience

 The study found that those who had already done the long-term serious relationship thing were actually better at their next relationship.
 We learn from our past mistakes and bring it with us to our new experiences — how can that not be a recipe for greatness?